“Mama, why was I adopted?”

 Dang it – where’s my cell phone?

-In a flurry of my own activity, I nearly missed the opportunity I’d been waiting for – the moment my daughter was pulling me into a conversation about her adoption rather than having me (once again) push it on her.
+In a flurry of my own activity, I nearly missed the opportunity I’d waited for – the moment my daughter pulled me into a conversation about her adoption rather than me (once again) pushing it on her.

 Fortunately, before I completely missed the moment, I found a fast response: